 Pythagoras is one of the earliest thinkers credited with ideas about the origin of form in the biological production of offspring.
 It is said that he originated “spermism”, the doctrine that fathers contribute the essential characteristics of their offspring while mothers contribute only a material substrate. – Preformationism in Wikipedia

 Distinct from spermism is the doctrine of preformationism.
-Many centuries after Aristotle during the Renaissance preformationism was still widely embraced; the human sperm was assumed to host a miniature version of its adult form (for humans, the homunculus, for animals, the animunculus) which developed by implanting itself in the female and simply growing by enlarging itself to the size of a new born baby.
-More specifically, through the sperm, the father deposited a tiny instance of the organism representing in miniature the essential structure of the new born.
+Many centuries after Aristotle during the Renaissance preformationism was still widely embraced; the human sperm was assumed to host a miniature version of its adult form (for humans, the homunculus, for animals, the animunculus) which developed by implanting itself in the female and simply growing by enlarging itself to the size of a newborn baby.
+More specifically, through the sperm, the father deposited a tiny instance of the organism representing in miniature the essential structure of the newborn.
 Reproduction was thus conceived as essentially a process of growth from tiny parts to larger parts.
-The drawing above was made by Nicolaas Hartsoeker in 1695.
-The implications of preformationism included the idea the the homunculus must itself contain nested within it yet another homunculus.
+The drawing below was made by Nicolaas Hartsoeker in 1695.
+The implications of preformationism included the idea the homunculus must itself contain nested within it yet another homunculus.
 This was an attempt to account for the origin of the preformed homunculus.
-The argument was that homunculi must originate from homunculi, otherwise their origin must be magical or supernatural.
+The argument was that homunculi must originate from homunculi, otherwise, their origin must be magical or supernatural.